siddhartha-gadgil/BasicAnalysisCourse/source/home/index.markdown

 __e-mail:__ _siddhartha DOT gadgil At gmail DOT com_

+## Assignments:

+An assignment will be posted every Friday morning, and will be due on the next Friday.

 ## Syllabus:

 Basic notions from set theory, countable and uncountable sets.
 Metric spaces: definition and examples, basic topological notions.
 The topology of R^n: topology induced by norms, the Heine-Borel theorem, connected sets.
 Sequences and series: essential definitions, absolute versus conditional convergence of series, some tests of convergence of series.
 Continuous functions: properties, the sequential and the open-set characterizations of continuity, uniform continuity.
 Differentiation in one variable.
 The Riemann integral: formal definitions and properties, continuous functions and integration, the Fundamental Theorem of Calculus.
 Uniform convergence: definition, motivations and examples, uniform convergence and integration, the Weierstrass Approximation Theorem.